alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 ![debounce](images/debounce.png)

-*The Debounce technique allows us to "group" multiple sequential calls in a single one.*
+*The Debounce technique allows to "group" multiple sequential calls in a single one.*

 Suppose we are in a situation where we have to **generate a static map** that varies according to the **height** and **width** of a container: